How to Reduce Hiring Bias Using Applicant Tracking Systems

 Get Started

-As of 2025, 94% of companies use applicant tracking systems in their hiring process.
-Yet only 26% of job applicants trust AI will fairly evaluate them a gap that signals a real and growing credibility problem that HR leaders must address head-on.
+Yet only 26% of job applicants trust AI will fairly evaluate them, a gap that signals a real and growing credibility problem that HR leaders must address head-on.

 This guide is written for HR professionals and talent acquisition leaders who already have an ATS and are under pressure from DEI teams, legal counsel, or their own data to make it more equitable.
 We will walk you through the correct sequence: audit your liability first, then configure your features, then measure continuously.